Frequently asked questions

 Yes, the content of your ceremony is totally your choice and this also includes whether to play a CD, iPod or have a musician play.
 We will discuss all of this when we start planning your ceremony.

 How do we know if you are the right celebrant for us?

 It is really important that you feel comfortable and connect with your choice of celebrant.
-I encourage you to have an initial telephone conversation with me, so that you can ask me the questions that are important to you both and also get a feel of my personality.
-This is also the time we can check my availability for your date.
+I encourage you to have an initial free of charge meeting or telephone conversation with me so that you can make your decision.

-Please send me an email to arrange this call.
+Please send me an email to arrange this call or meeting.